-(1) Students have the right to inspect and review their education records within 45 days of the date that Johns Hopkins University receives an official request for access.
-The request must be submitted using the Request to Inspect and Review Education Records form.
-JHU will make arrangements for access and notify students of the time and manner in which the records may be inspected and reviewed.
+(1) Students have the right to inspect and review their education records within 45 days of the date that JHU receives an official request for access.
+Students seeking to inspect and review their education records must submit a Request to Inspect and Review Education Records form, which must clearly identify the records that the student wishes to inspect and review.
+JHU will make arrangements for access and notify students of the time and manner in which the records may be inspected and reviewed

-(2) Students have the right to seek amendment of education records that they believe to be inaccurate, misleading, or otherwise in violation of their privacy rights.
+(2) Students have the right to seek amendment of education records they believe to be inaccurate, misleading, or otherwise in violation of their privacy rights.
 Students seeking to amend their education records must submit a Request to Amend Education Records form, which must clearly identify the part of the record the student seeks to amend and provide a rationale for their request.
 If a student’s request is denied, the student will be informed of the decision and of their right to a hearing.
 Students seeking a hearing must submit a Request for a Hearing Under FERPA form.

 (A) “University and school officials” are administrators and staff members of the university; persons serving on the Johns Hopkins University Board of Trustees; students serving on official committees such as disciplinary or grievance committees; and contractors, consultants, volunteers or other parties to whom JHU has outsourced institutional services or functions, provided that the outside party is under the direct control of the University with respect to the use and maintenance of education records and performs an institutional service or function for which the University would otherwise use employees.